scorbiclife/oscillizer/README.md

 Currently unit tests are done via Cypress.
 Run `npm run cypress` to open the cypress client, or `npm run test` to just run the tests from the cli.

-## Documentation

-Currently JSDoc is used to generate documentation.
-Run `npm run jsdoc` and the docs will be in `/jsdoc`.